westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="ind-practice1"></a>
 ## Independent Practice: Analyse Some Data!
 (20 mins)

-Use the lesson topic/skill to create a deliverable that meets certain criteria.

-> Instructor Note: This can be a pair programming activity or done independently.
+> Instructor Note:
+>

-Using a second dataset, ask the students to carry out similar analysis to the one demonstrated in during the "Guided Practice".
+> Using a second dataset, ask the students to carry out similar analysis to the one demonstrated in during the "Guided Practice".

-See the proposed example in the [code](./code) section.

-**Check:** Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?
+>
+> This can be a pair programming activity or done independently depending on the size of the class and on students abilities.
+>
+> In either case, ake sure that discussion of the results is done with the entire class.
+>

+### Instructions for students
+We recommend using a Jupyter notebook for this independent practice.
+This makes it easier for all as it is homogenous for various environments (mac, win, linux).

+1. Save the file called [DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb) in a known location in your file system
+2. Open Jupyter: in a terminal type
+`jupyter notebook`
+3. Navigate to the  folder where you have saved the file in step 1
+4. Open the file from the Jupyter interface
+5. Voilà, you are ready to type the commands we will cover below

+# Now You Try!

+You business intelligence manager at a fast moving startup that deals with flowers.
+You need to analyse some data for Iris flowers of three different species.

+You have received a sample data set with typical measures for the following three species for iris:

+- Verginica
+- Setosa
+- Versicolor

+Let us use Python to perform some analytics that will help us differentiate the three species later on in the modelling part of our workflow.

+> Instructor Note:
+>
+> ### Solutions
+>
+> You can find a Jupyter notebook with solutions to the independent practice exercise in [DataScience101_Part1_IndPractice_Solutions.ipynb](./code/DataScience101_Part1_IndPractice_Solutions.ipynb)

 ***